calacademy-research/eDNA_blast/pipeline.md

 $ cd dbcAmplicons
 ```

-Now, we need to patch dbcAmplicons (to deal with bc1 '+' bc2 format):
+Now, we need to patch dbcAmplicons (to deal with bc1 '+' bc2 format).
+Make these changes manually
+or use the files in ./dbcAmplicons_changes.
+Note that in either case, the source code may
+have since evolved, so check to ensure that there aren't any conflicts.

 Edit the file dbcAmplicons/sequenceReads.py.
 Change line 351 (may be slightly off if there are new versions) from:
 ```